MicrosoftDocs/PowerShell-Docs/reference/5.1/PSScheduledJob/Disable-JobTrigger.md

 ```

 ## Description

-The **Disable-JobTrigger** cmdlet temporarily disables the job triggers of scheduled jobs.
+The `Disable-JobTrigger` cmdlet temporarily disables the job triggers of scheduled jobs.
+Disabling
-Disabling preserves all job trigger properties, but it prevents the job trigger from starting the scheduled job.
+preserves all job trigger properties, but it prevents the job trigger from starting the scheduled
+job.

-To use this cmdlet, use the Get-JobTrigger cmdlet to get the job triggers.
+To use this cmdlet, use the `Get-JobTrigger` cmdlet to get the job triggers.
+Then pipe the job
-Then pipe the job triggers to **Disable-JobTrigger** or use its *InputObject* parameter.
+triggers to `Disable-JobTrigger` or use its **InputObject** parameter.

-To disable a job trigger, the **Disable-JobTrigger** cmdlet sets the Enabled property of the job trigger to $False.
+To disable a job trigger, the `Disable-JobTrigger` cmdlet sets the Enabled property of the job
-To re-enable the job trigger, use the Enable-JobTrigger cmdlet, which sets the **Enabled** property of the job trigger to $True.
+trigger to `$False`.
+To re-enable the job trigger, use the `Enable-JobTrigger` cmdlet, which sets
-Disabling a job trigger does not disable the scheduled job, such as is done by the Disable-ScheduledJob cmdlet, but if you disable all job triggers, the effect is the same as disabling the scheduled job.
+the **Enabled** property of the job trigger to $True.
+Disabling a job trigger does not disable the
+scheduled job, such as is done by the `Disable-ScheduledJob` cmdlet, but if you disable all job
+triggers, the effect is the same as disabling the scheduled job.

-If you disable a scheduled job or disable all job triggers of a scheduled job, you can still start the job by using the Start-Job cmdlet or use the disabled scheduled job as a template.
+If you disable a scheduled job or disable all job triggers of a scheduled job, you can still start
+the job by using the `Start-Job` cmdlet or use the disabled scheduled job as a template.

-**Disable-ScheduledJob** is one of a collection of job scheduling cmdlets in the **PSScheduledJob** module that is included in Windows PowerShell.
+`Disable-ScheduledJob` is one of a collection of job scheduling cmdlets in the **PSScheduledJob** module that is included in Windows PowerShell.

 For more information about Scheduled Jobs, see the About topics in the PSScheduledJob module.
+Import
-Import the PSScheduledJob module and then type: `Get-Help about_Scheduled*` or see [about_Scheduled_Jobs](About/about_Scheduled_Jobs.md).
+the PSScheduledJob module and then type: `Get-Help about_Scheduled*` or see [about_Scheduled_Jobs](About/about_Scheduled_Jobs.md).

 This cmdlet was introduced in Windows PowerShell 3.0.